dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 with the name of the `.html` file that includes the Dart app.

-You must explicitly create a Dart JavaScript launch to create a run-time configuration that compiles your web app to JavaScript and then runs it in a browser.
+You must explicitly create a Dart JavaScript launch to create a runtime configuration that compiles your web app to JavaScript and then runs it in a browser.
 </li>